glisak/Rhetos-wiki/Development-Environment-Setup.md

     * Copy "Template.RhetosPackageSources.config" file to "RhetosPackageSources.config", if the target does not already exist.
 2. Verify that the RhetosServer is configured correctly by opening command prompt at **RhetosServer\bin** folder and running `DeployPackages.exe`.
     * The last printed line should be "*[Trace] DeployPackages: Done.*".
-    * The output may include "*WARNING: Empty assembly is generated.*", because no packages are provided in the "RhetosPackages.config".
+    * The output may include "*[Error] DeploymentConfiguration: No packages*" and "*[Error] DeployPackages: WARNING: Empty assembly...*", because no packages are provided in the "RhetosPackages.config".
       This is ok for now.

 ## IIS setup